jcvdav/villasenor-derbez/content/home/about.md

 # Hi there!

-I am a Postdoctoral scholar with the [Micheli Lab at Stanford](https://michelilab.stanford.edu/), where I study coupled human-ocean systems, with an emphasis on the design and evaluation of policy interventions that seek to conserve and manage natural resources.
-I am particularly interested in how ecological processes shape human incentives and how human actions can modify the environment.
-I draw from my training in oceanography, ecology and environmental economics and combine geo-spatial, econometric, and machine learning methods into my research, and focus my questions around Marine Protected Areas and fisheries.
-I will soon be joining the University of Miami as an Assistant Professor at the Rosenstiel School of Marine, Atmospheric & Earth Science and the Frost Institute for Data Science & Computing.
+I am an outgoing Postdoctoral scholar with the [Micheli Lab at Stanford](https://michelilab.stanford.edu/).
+Later this Fall I will be joining the [Rosenstiel School of Marine, Atmospheric, and Earth Science](https://www.earth.miami.edu/) and the [Frost Institute for Data Science & Computing](https://ficms.miami.edu/) at [UMiami](https://welcome.miami.edu/) as an Assistant Professor.
+I study coupled human-ocean systems, with an emphasis on the design and evaluation of policy interventions that seek to conserve and manage natural resources.
+I am particularly interested in how policies and ecological processes shape human incentives, and how human actions modify the marine environment.
+I draw from my training in oceanography, ecology and environmental economics and combine geo-spatial, econometric, and machine learning methods into my research.